 BETSY PEABODY

-Betsy is founder and executive director of PSRF.
+Betsy founded PSRF and served as executive director until mid-2024, at which point she shifted into the role of Director Emeritus.
 She served as President of the Pacific Shellfish Institute 2007-2022, and on the Governor’s Blue Ribbon Panel on Ocean Acidification in 2012.
 In 2013, she collaborated with NOAA to establish the Kenneth K. Chew Center for Shellfish Research and Restoration, which PSRF operates to help restore native shellfish and other living marine resources.
 Betsy has a degree in English from Stanford University and a lifelong interest in the marine world.

 BRIAN ALLEN